-The Front-Office (sometimes also called Front line) refers to the front part of the entrepriser that is visible to the clients.
+The Front-Office (sometimes also called Front line) refers to the front part of the company that is visible to the clients.

 In turn, Back Office refers to all parts of the information system to which the final user does not have access.
-The term therefore covers all internal processes within the enterprise (production, logistics, warehousing, sales, accounting, human resources management, etc.)
+The term, therefore, covers all internal processes within the enterprise (i.e. production, logistics, warehousing, sales, accounting, human resources management, etc.):

-Implementing an e-Business project necessarily involves the deployment of an enterprise network through which enterprise-specific services are accessible in client-server mode, generally via a web interface which can be queried by using a simple navigator.
+Implementing an e-Business project necessarily involves the deployment of a business network through which business-specific services are accessible in client-server mode, generally via a web interface that can be queried by using a simple navigator.

 Nonetheless, the implementation of computer tools is not sufficient.
-It is therefore believed that an enterprise only actually implements an e-Business project as soon as it implements a new organization based on new technologies.
+It is believed that a company only actually implements an e-Business project as soon as it implements a new organization based on new technologies.

-The goal is therefore to create privileged communication channels between the enterprise and its environment and link them with its internal processes to better control internal and external costs.
+The goal is, therefore, to create privileged communication channels between the company and its environment and link them with its internal processes to better control internal and external costs.